vkurup/kurup.org/blog/_drafts/notes-to-a-younger-investor.markdown

 All that said, thinking about investing at any time is a useful endeavor.
 Just as long as you maintain your focus on getting out of debt.

-When it comes to stocks, it's my belief that the only people who should be investing in individual stocks are those who enjoy it.
-If you don't enjoy reading financial statements and analyzing stocks, then you shouldn't be doing it.
+The only people who should be investing in individual stocks are those who enjoy it.
+If you don't relish reading financial statements and analyzing stock valuations, then you shouldn't be doing it.
 Life is too short.
 Do stuff you enjoy and make your financial plan as simple as possible.
-The good news is that your overall return will still be in the top 10-20% of all investors.
+Your overall return will still be in the top 10-20% of all investors.

 The most important part of investing is following a strict plan.
 And that plan should be focused on asset allocation.
 What does that mean?
 There are